ClearCalcs/custom-diagram-boilerplate/docs/README.md

 To start making your own custom diagram, follow the simple setup guide to start developing.

-## Set Up: Interactive

-### Installation
+## Installation

-1. [Download the code](https://github.com/ClearCalcs/custom-diagram-boilerplate/archive/refs/heads/main.zip) and unzip it.
-Alternatively, you can clone it from our [Github](https://github.com/ClearCalcs/custom-diagram-boilerplate).
+1. Download [Source Code interactive](https://github.com/ClearCalcs/custom-diagram-boilerplate/archive/refs/heads/main.zip) or Source Code Static ([contact ClearCalcs for link](mailto:support@clearcalcs.com)) and unzip it.
+Alternatively, you can clone it from our [GitHub](https://github.com/ClearCalcs/custom-diagram-boilerplate).
 2. NodeJS (version 19 or newer) _[https://nodejs.org/en/download/package-manager](https://nodejs.org/en/download/package-manager)_
 3. In your terminal navigate into the folder containing the code